 The Early Start Denver Model is:

-The activities and reinforcers are based on normal play and fun activities, and the reinforcers are natural social reinforcers
+The activities and reinforcers that we use in the ESDM are based on normal play and fun activities.
+Equally important, the reinforcers are natural social reinforcers

-It reflects the regular development children with a stronger focus on the areas that children with autism find more challenging
+It reflects the regular developmental pattern for children but there is a stronger focus on the areas that children with autism find more challenging

 Evidence based teaching principles

 The model uses the teaching principles of ABA because research shows that these principles are the best way of teaching children with autism.
-We give the child an instruction, if we don’t the desired response then we carefully prompt them to learn the skill, then we gradually fade the prompt so that the child becomes independent in the skill
+We give the child an instruction, if we don’t the desired response then we carefully prompt them to learn the skill, then we gradually fade the prompt so that the child becomes independent in the skill.
+As a result, children learn faster and maintain their skills.

 The Early Start Denver Model approach combines many of the goals of Speech Pathology and Occupational Therapy